openego/eGon-data/CONTRIBUTING.rst

    corresponding Github issue.
 4. Add yourself to ``AUTHORS.rst``.

 ..
-[1] If you don't have all the necessary python versions available
+[1] If you don't have all the necessary Python versions available
        locally you can rely on Travis - it will `run the tests
        <https://travis-ci.org/openego/eGon-data/pull_requests>`_ for
        each change you add in the pull request.